How to Watch Red Sox at Rays

 TV Channel: NESN

-Live stream the Boston Red Sox at Tampa Bay Rays game on fuboTV: Start with a 7-day free trial!
+Live stream the Boston Red Sox at Tampa Bay Rays game online with fuboTV: Start with a 7-day free trial!

-On the other side of this matchup, the Rays have gone 7-6 so far this season.
-Tampa Bay has the talent to be a serious contender, but everything needs to come together.
-In their last game, the Rays ended up blowing out the Cubs by a final score of 8-2.
+On the other side of the diamond, the Rays hold a 7-7 record as well.
+Tampa Bay is also expected to be a serious American League contender at the end of the year.
+After losing in game one of this series, the Rays will look to get some revenge on Boston.

-Watching these two AL East division rivals go head-to-head is always entertaining.
-Fans will not want to miss out on the action tonight.
+Every single time these two teams face off against each other, it's worth tuning in to watch.
+They always seem to put on a good show.
 Make sure to tune in to see who comes away with the big rivalry win.

 Regional restrictions may apply.